 E. Associational and Organizational Rights: 12 / 12

-Legal and social discrimination against the LGBT community persists; same-sex sexual conduct between men is criminalized with prison sentences of up to 10 years.
+Legal and societal discrimination against LGBT (lesbian, gay, bisexual, and transgender) people persists; same-sex sexual conduct between men is illegal and punishable with imprisonment of up to 10 years.

 Eminent domain laws allow the government to seize private property and business, and the government does not always provide adequate and timely compensation.

 While domestic violence is criminalized, violence against women remains a serious problem.
 Only one woman serves in the National Assembly.
-The government passed equal pay for equal work legislation in 2012.
+The government passed equal pay for equal work legislation in 2012, but disparities remain.

 X = Score Received